Information About Your Care

 Why does my optometrist use eye drops?

-The most common drops are used to dilate your pupils, which helps the optometrist better see the inside of your eye.
-These drops can leave your eyes a little blurry and sensitive to light for a few hours, so you may not be able to drive immediately after this procedure.
+Drops are part of many eye exams.
+The most common drops are used to dilate your pupils.
+This helps the optometrist better see the inside of your eye.
+These drops leave your eyes a little blurry and sensitive to light for a few hours.
+You may not be able to drive right after this procedure.

 Finally, some drops contain a dye that helps the optometrist see abnormalities on the surface of the eye.